Skip to content

 cetirizine 0.24%bid5mL30 vials/carton>2 yearsNAantihistaminemast cell stabilizer

-Can allergy drops be used in contact lens wearers?
+Can allergy drops be used with contact lenses?

-Often yes, but most multi-dose allergy drops contain preservatives that can bind to soft lenses and increase irritation.
-A practical rule is to remove lenses, instill the drop, and wait 10 to 15 minutes before reinsertion unless the product is explicitly labeled for use with contact lenses.
-During active flares with significant redness, discomfort, or papillary change, temporarily reducing lens wear is often the safer and more comfortable choice.
+Often yes, but most preserved drops can bind to soft lenses and increase irritation.
+The practical approach is to remove lenses, instill the drop, and wait 10 to 15 minutes before reinsertion.
+Once-daily formulations like Pataday 0.2% or Lastacaft are convenient for lens wearers because they can be used before insertion in the morning or after removal at night.
+During active flares with significant redness or papillary change, temporarily reducing lens wear is often the safer choice.

 Which allergy drops are preferred in pregnancy?

-Pregnancy safety data for ophthalmic allergy drops can be limited, and recommendations may change as labeling updates.
-When treating a pregnant patient, use the lowest effective dose for the shortest reasonable duration, review current prescribing information, and coordinate with the patient's obstetric provider, especially if symptoms are severe or prolonged therapy is anticipated.
+Pregnancy safety data for ophthalmic allergy drops is limited and recommendations may change.
+Lastacaft (alcaftadine) has generally favorable reproductive safety data in its labeling compared with some alternatives.
+For any pregnant patient, use the lowest effective dose for the shortest reasonable duration, verify current prescribing information, and coordinate with the patient's obstetric provider, especially if prolonged therapy is anticipated.

 OTC versus prescription allergy drops: is there a real difference?